✦ On the radar

 How to visit

-Five minutes from Shibuya station’s Hachiko exit, into the side streets behind the main department-store grid.
-Walk-in friendly but the counter fills fast on Friday/Saturday.
+A 5-minute walk from Shibuya station’s Hachiko exit, into the side streets behind the main department-store grid.
+Hours are Mon–Fri 12pm–2:30pm and 5pm–11pm, weekends 5pm–11pm only.
+About 10 counter seats — walk-in friendly but the counter fills fast on Friday and Saturday.
+Smoke-free, credit card and QR payment accepted.

 FAQ